alexander-travov/gol_nn/README.md

 Architecture
 ------------

-To prevent errors on the border input datasets are wrapped to emulate cyclic nature of the game field.
+Input datasets are wrapped to emulate cyclic nature of the game field.
+Without that, you would get errors on the border.

 Next state of a cell depends only on its neighbours.